The Libertarians Are Back at It Again

 Walz may have hoped Minnesota’s scandals would fade into the background amid political chaos and national distractions.
 They haven’t.

 The now-infamous Feeding Our Future scandal has lingered with many Americans, after hundreds of millions of dollars intended to feed low-income children during the COVID pandemic were instead siphoned off into luxury cars, overseas real estate, and shell companies.
-The fraud has become a national symbol of systemic failure under Walz’s watch, particularly as some officials have since alleged that the governor was aware of warning signs but chose not to act, fueling calls from critics who want to see accountability at the highest levels of state government.
+The fraud has become a national symbol of systemic failure under Walz’s watch, particularly after some officials alleged that the governor was aware of warning signs but chose not to act, fueling calls for accountability at the highest levels of state government.

 Advertisement

 This comes as Americans are increasingly demanding that Democratic officials be held accountable for their role in fueling unrest across Minnesota, including rhetoric that encouraged residents to interfere with lawful federal immigration enforcement operations, episodes that ultimately culminated in the tragic deaths of two civilians.
-While those individuals bear responsibility for inserting themselves into dangerous situations, many argue that public officials who escalated tensions through inflammatory language have yet to face any meaningful consequences.
+While those individuals bear responsibility for placing themselves in dangerous situations, many argue that public officials who escalated tensions through inflammatory language have yet to face meaningful consequences.

 Governor Walz has since announced he will no longer seek further political office, a move many see as an attempt to step out of the spotlight and allow the controversies surrounding his administration to fade.